Ceramic engineering: Biomaterials

 Thus, the crystallization of inorganic materials in nature generally occurs at ambient temperature and pressure.
 Yet the vital organisms through which these minerals form are capable of consistently producing extremely precise and complex structures.
-Understanding the processes in which living organisms control the growth of crystalline minerals such as silica could lead to significant advances in the field of materials science, and open the door to novel synthesis techniques for nanoscale composite materials, or nanocomposites.
+Understanding the processes in which living organisms control the growth of crystalline minerals such as silica could lead to significant advances in the field of materials science.

-High-resolution scanning electron microscope (SEM) observations were performed of the microstructure of the mother-of-pearl (or nacre) portion of the abalone shell.
-Those shells exhibit the highest mechanical strength and fracture toughness of any non-metallic substance known.
+The mother-of-pearl (or nacre) portion of the abalone shell exhibits the highest mechanical strength and fracture toughness of any non-metallic substance known.
 The nacre from the shell of the abalone has become one of the more intensively studied biological structures in materials science.
 Clearly visible in these images are the neatly stacked (or ordered) mineral tiles separated by thin organic sheets along with a macrostructure of larger periodic growth bands which collectively form what scientists are currently referring to as a hierarchical composite structure.
 (The term hierarchy simply implies that there are a range of structural features which exist over a wide range of length scales).

 Future developments reside in the synthesis of bio-inspired materials through processing methods and strategies that are characteristic of biological systems.
 These involve nanoscale self-assembly of the components and the development of hierarchical structures.